 The medial patellofemoral ligament attaches your kneecap (patella) to your femur.
 When this ligament is injured, your kneecap may start to chronically dislocate.
 This can be an uncomfortable and painful experience and restrict simple movement like walking or even standing upright.

 Medial Patellofemoral Ligament Reconstruction (MPFL) is an outpatient procedure performed as part of a minimally invasive knee arthroscopy.

 Is your knee pain affecting your quality of life?
 The team at Alexander Orthopedic Associates is eager to help you.
 Our skillful physicians work collaboratively with patients, from diagnosis to treatment, helping you make informed decisions about your care.
-Call or visit us online today.
+Call or schedule an appointment today.
 We are happy to answer your questions and connect you with a physician.
 Our commitment is to give you the best orthopedic care experience, alleviate pain and restore your quality of life.